The global and independent platform for the SAP community.

 Looking beyond the country's borders is worthwhile - for both sides.

-Nicole Dufft has been analyzing market developments and trends in the ICT industry for more than ten years, with a focus on the following topics Cloud, Collaboration and Mobility.
+Nicole Dufft has been analyzing market developments and trends in the ICT industry for more than ten years, with a focus on the following topics Cloud, but native!, Collaboration and Mobility.
 As a member of the management team at PAC Germany, she heads the PAC/Berlecon business unit in Berlin as well as the PAC market research team in Hamburg.

 avatar